 The atmosphere is one interconnected system.
 For convenience of study, scientists subdivide the atmospheric circulation and weather patterns into categories based on their size and duration.
 In general, the smaller, local-scale weather events have the shortest life expectancy, while the global-scale patterns can persist for weeks or months.
 In this study, you will begin by exploring the largest scale patterns, the planetary or global scales, and work to the smallest scale patternsthose that take place in your own neighborhood, schoolyard, or park.

 - Download and print out the map and organizing chart linked below.
 As you are reading, use the map and chart, a sample of which is pictured right, to record your notes about the time and space scales of weather and climate throughout Lab 3.
 Printable version of weather and climate scales (Acrobat (PDF) 51kB Apr4 12) in (PDF).

 - Access, and print out a World: Climates map from Education Place collection of world maps (link unavailable).

-- Use colored pencils to record the locations of the global and continental drivers of climate on this map.
+- Use colored pencils to record the locations of the global and continental drivers of climate on the World: Climates map.

 Introduction to Moving Heat Interactive